2dengine/love.scene/readme.md

 # Love2D Scene Graph
+This is a small scene graph library written for the LÖVE framework using pure Lua.
-Small scene graph compatible with Love2D 11.3 and 11.4.
+The scene graph is compatible with LÖVE2D 11.3 and 11.4.

 # Documentation
 The complete documentation is available at: